danijelmartinek/afterquery-app/docs/github-app-setup.md

 ```bash
 pip install -r backend/requirements.txt
 ```

+The backend shells out to the system `git` client to mirror repositories.
+Make sure Git is installed on the host where the FastAPI service runs (Git 2.30 or newer is recommended).

 Commit the variables to your deployment platform’s secret store.
 The new `backend/app/github_app.py` helper consumes these settings and caches the